 I shed many tears as I read the trials of these faithful saints.
 They were valiant in testimony and left a legacy that we must safeguard and never forget.
 Their First Rescue was permeated with miracles as individuals were prompted and inspired to perform acts of selfless service.
 Their Second Rescue has many parallels in terms of the prodding and the inspiration which has come.

 President Lorimer indicated that the words had come into his mind in a distinct and unconfused manner that he had never before experienced.
-“It’s the Willie’s people!
+“It’s the Willie people!
 Their temple work hasn’t been done.”

 It was shocking to think that these people had never had their temple work done, but as they soaked in this new insight, they realized this is what all of their prayers were for.
 Pres.
-McKinnon says, “We were embarrassed and humbled that these people had been waiting for over a hundred and thirty five years for all of this to come together.”
+McKinnon said, “We were embarrassed and humbled that these people had been waiting for over a hundred and thirty-five years for all of this to come together.”

 As they connected with the Brethren, in Salt Lake City, they asked, “Why now and why us?”

 The Brethren said, “This apparently wasn’t possible until the resources were developed to allow it to happen.
 They died within the confines of your Stake, and President Lorimer is their Stake President.
 Now that the time is right it should appropriately come to him.”

 Answers sadly became realized as research began.
 President Kim McKinnon said, “We found that many did not have families who were members of the Church and as such became lost souls with no descendants to do their work.”